Managing risk is not just about health and safety and insurance. It’s about data protection too.

 Digital Toolkit for Your Club.

-Sport and Recreation Alliance also provide a handy digital toolkit.
+Sport and Recreation Alliance provide a handy digital toolkit.
 It contains advice notes on accountability, data breaches and transfers, guidance on data subject rights and template responses, and a standard club data protection policy.

 Watch our short film with Geldards - which offers a basic explanation of what GDPR is, and how it will affect you.